Tirth8292/xylofy_internship/README.md

 A consolidated summary of weekly internship projects: regression, classification, and (pending) time-series forecasting work, each with model comparisons, data-driven fact-checking of the accompanying business write-ups, and next-step recommendations.

-> ⚠️ **Note on sources:** The Week 3 & 4 README (*Sales Forecasting Intelligence*) submitted alongside this project contains the same content as the Week 2 (*Employee Attrition*) README rather than actual sales-forecasting material.
-That section is not included below — it should be re-submitted with the correct write-up before this consolidated document is finalized.

 ---

 ## Table of Contents